 “You can’t go wrong with real estate.”
-You heard this often before and during the real estate bubble, but far less frequently since the brutal decline that saw homes lose more than a quarter of their value between mid-2006 and early 2012.
-The potential for another decline should factor into your decision about whether to rent or buy.
+You heard this often before and during the early 2000s real estate bubble, but far less frequently since the brutal decline that saw homes lose more than a quarter of their value between mid-2006 and early 2012.
+The potential for another severe decline should factor into your decision about whether to rent or buy.

 “My house is the best investment I’ve ever made.”
 Paying down a mortgage forces people to save and owning a house gives them a place to live.
 But what about home price appreciation?
 Historically, that’s been modest and largely offset by the costs of homeownership.